bvinoth186/notes/cheat.md

   - Auto failure detection and recovery
 - Scaling is not automated.
 User has to do some clicks
 - When creating RDS, user must specify, multi AZ or not
+- you cant RDP or SSH into RDS instance
+- no charge to data transfer to replicas
+- RDS reserved instances are available for multi AZ deployments

+# Aurora

+- will run only in AWS infrastructure
+- MySQL compatible
+- 5 times better performance then MYSql
+- storage autoscaling - 10 GB to start with
+- 2 copies of your data in each AZ, with minimum of 3 AZ. so 6 copies of your data
+- Storage is self healing. data blocks and disks are continuously scanned for errors and repaired automatically
+- designed to transparently handle the loss of upto 2 copies of data without affecting database write availability and upto 3 copies without affecting read availability
+- 2 types of replica
+  - Aurora replicas (currently 15) - in case if primary aurora is down automatically failover to replica
+  - MySql read replicas (currently 5) - will not fail over

 # Elastic Cache

 - Elastic Cache – cache the frequently accessed data
 - Good if your app / db is read heavy work loads – social networking, gaming
 - Supports Memcached, Redis (open source caching engines)